-In March 2018, our compensation committee selected the executives who are eligible to receive incentive opportunities under our annual cash incentive plan for 2018, including all our named executive officers, determined the performance measures and targets and established the 2018 fiscal year as the applicable performance period.
-Our compensation committee also approved increases in the target bonus opportunities of our named executive officers for 2018 of 5.1% on average for our named executive officers other than our chief financial officer, who received an increase of 15.5%, to better align his compensation with the 50th percentile of our peer group.
-Our compensation committee also approved a discretionary bonus of \$50,000 for our chief financial officer reflecting his above-and-beyond performance in light of additional work related to our acquisitions in 2017 and new accounting pronouncements.
+In March 2019, our compensation committee selected the executives who are eligible to receive incentive opportunities under our annual cash incentive plan for 2019, including all our named executive officers, determined the performance measures and targets and established the 2019 fiscal year as the applicable performance period.
+Our compensation committee also approved increases in the target bonus opportunities of our named executive officers for 2019 of 4% on average for our named executive officers other than Mr. McKenney and Ms. Krause, who each received an increase of approximately 40% to better align their respective compensation with the 50th percentile of our peer group, and Ms. Lambert who retired from our company on July 1, 2018.